 - Second Year, semester 4 (fr.)

 Please download: Poitiers campus calendar (PDF in French, 62 Ko).

 A unique experience in an international environment

-1 International dual Bachelor's degree programme: University College London (UCL)
+2 International dual Bachelor's degree programmes: University College London (UCL), Columbia University.

 3 Partnership programmes BA/MA: Pontificia Universidade Católica (São Paulo), Universidad Torcuato di Tella (Buenos Aires), Pontificia Universidad Católica de Chile (Santiago de Chile) - Find out more (PDF, 240 Ko)